-Barthel Index: Measuring Independence in Daily Activities
+Barthel Index: Measuring Activities of Daily Living

 BI